aoijs/website/src/content/docs/functions/createApplicationCommand.md

 ## Example(s)

-**Check the Slash Command/Interaction guide for more information about slash commands!**
+> **Check the Slash Command/Interaction guide for more information about slash commands!**
+> You can also use the [Application Command Creator](https://aoi.js.org/tools/slash/) to easily create your own custom application commands for your application.

 This will create a slash command without options: